Our Accolades: 2014-2015

 Steve Eric Murray won the Florida Developmental Education Association’s Student Success Essay Scholarship Competition.

-TCCMUN also earned top honors at the Southern Regional Model United Nations conference
+TCCMUN also earned top honors at the Southern Regional MUN conference

-in Atlanta, GA.
+in Atlanta.
 TCC’s team representing Bangladesh was one of only four recognized

-with an Outstanding Delegation award, the highest award presented, while the team
+with an Outstanding Delegation award, while the team

 representing Iraq was one of only five to receive a Distinguished Delegation

 from a two-year college recognized with such top-level awards.
-TCC student Virginia King also received a Distinguished Delegate award.
+Virginia King also received a Distinguished Delegate award.
 The teams were led by Katie Lilly, James

 Our Accolades: 2012-2013